 Hey gang, Valkor here.
 2014 will go down as the year I’ve watched the most comedies – especially for MediaView.
-And I have you guys to thank for it… well those that have sent/suggested comedies anyway.
-Good or bad, I do enjoy a hearty chuckle occasionally and this latest flick to pass my way, No Clue DVD, allowed me to enjoy quite a few.
+And I have you guys to thank for it… well, those that have sent/suggested comedies I should watch.
+Good or bad, I do enjoy a hearty chuckle occasionally and this latest flick to pass my way, No Clue, allowed me to enjoy quite a few.
 Check it out.

-No Clue centers on Leo (Brent Butt), a guy in the business of selling chachkis for big and small business, and he is about to have his world turned upside down when a woman named Kyra (Amy Smart) enters his world.
+No Clue centers on Leo (Brent Butt), a guy in the business of selling Tchotchkes for big and small businesses.
+However, he's about to have his world turned upside down when a woman named Kyra (Amy Smart) enters his life.
 She mistakes him for a private detective and hires him to solve the case of her missing brother Miles.
 Leo unwittingly takes the case and things start to get a little… no, a lot complex.
-All roads lead to two competing video game companies – one whom Miles used to work for and another whom Miles currently owns.
+All roads lead to two competing video game companies – one whom Miles used to work for and another that Miles currently owns.
 What’s the connection?
 And what’s Kyra’s stake in all of this?
 It gets even more complicated when Miles shows up dead in a seedy hotel room.
 Now it’s up to Leo to piece together a series of clues to figure out what truly happened to Miles and why anyone would want him dead.

-If you check out the box art, David Koechner gets top billing along with Butt and smart.
-His role isn’t totally key, yet he does bring a nice dose of humor to the film.
+If you check out the box art, David Koechner gets top billing along with Brent Butt and Amy Smart; His role isn’t totally key, yet he does bring a nice dose of humor to the film.
 Other than that, how does No Clue fare overall?

-Or should I say "the not so bad" since I didn’t think about it too much.
-But I was sort of put off by the ending and how it all comes together just a little too neatly.
+Or should I say "the not so bad" since I didn’t think about the bad all that much.
+However, I was sort of put off by the ending and how everything comes together just a little too neatly.
 Because it doesn’t seem Leo has a clue about what’s really going on, yet he’s able to deduce the whodunit… well not really.
 But you’ll see what I mean if and when you check this one out.
 Not a huge gripe, but still it just seems strange how he reached his conclusion.
 Ah well.